 Is it Really that Simple?

-While this may seem like a simple enough relationship, but it’s more complex that it may look at first glance.
+While this may seem like a simple enough relationship, but it’s more complex than it may look at first glance.

 Technologies like LSI (latent semantic indexing), LDA (latent Dirichlet allocation) and pLSA (probabilistic latent semantic analysis) are just a few that are hotly argued now and then amongst those that make their living working with information retrieval.